Como, Minneapolis

-Como is a neighborhood within the University community of Minneapolis.
-It is sometimes referred to as Southeast Como, due to many of its streets ending in SE, and possibly to differentiate it from the Como neighborhood in neighboring Saint Paul.
+Como is a neighborhood within the Southeast quadrant of Minneapolis.
+The neighborhood is also sometimes referred to as Southeast Como to help differentiate it from the Como Park neighborhood in neighboring Saint Paul.
 Its boundaries are East Hennepin Avenue to the north, 33rd Avenue Southeast (the eastern city limit) to the east, the Southeast Industrial Area to the south, and Interstate 35W to the west.
+Como is also part of the University District in Minneapolis, with its location near the main Minneapolis campus of the University of Minnesota.

 Como features many amenities for its residents: Van Cleve Park Community Center, the Como Student Community Co-op, the University Childcare Center, Dar Al-Farooq mosque, SE Christian Church, and the Como Congregational Church building (designed in 1886 by Charles Sedgwick).
+The renovated Bunge grain elevator site's tower is the visual landmark for Como and is represented in the neighborhood's logo.

+Geography and civics

+Como is primarily in Minneapolis City Council ward 2, represented by Robin Wonsley.
+The northern portion of the neighborhood is in ward 1, represented by Elliott Payne, and the western edge is in ward 3, represented by Michael Rainville.
+It also falls into the 2nd police precinct and state legislative districts 60A and 60B.

-The #3 busline is convenient to all who live in Como and provides easy transportation to Downtown Minneapolis, all of the University of Minnesota Twin Cities campuses, and Downtown St. Paul.
+Como is served by Metro Transit Route 3, which connects the area to Downtown Minneapolis, all of the University of Minnesota-Twin Cities campuses, and Downtown St. Paul.

 The high-traffic business roads, industrial zones, and active railroads that surround Como contrast sharply with the residential character of the core Como neighborhood.
 The housing stock consists of modest early 20th-century bungalows and Victorian and twenties-era homes mixed with a scattering of newer duplexes and single family homes.
 Some areas (e.g. along Como, 15th and Hennepin Avenues) have post-60's two-story walk-up apartment buildings.

 Commercial activity is focused on Como and East Hennepin Avenues.
-The neighborhood is served by a services business hub along Como Avenue with grocery stores, dentist, barber shop, coffee houses, restaurants, and auto service station.
+The neighborhood is served by a services business hub along Como Avenue with grocery stores, dentist, barber shop, coffee houses, restaurants, and an auto service station.